Pica in Children – Causes, Symptoms and Treatment

 - Prevention Measures

-Children are always curious and thus put everything in their mouth.
-However, if a child is eating non-edible substances quite often, he/she may actually be suffering from an eating disorder called pica.
-Pica can lead to serious health related problem, both physical and emotional.
-It is thus imperative to prevent or alleviate pica as soon as possible.
+Children are always curious and thus put everything in their mouths.
+However, if a child is eating non-edible substances quite often, he may actually be suffering from an eating disorder called pica.
+Pica can lead to serious health problems, both physical and emotional.
+It is thus, imperative to prevent or alleviate pica as soon as possible.
 There are multiple causes that lead to this behaviour.
-In some regions, this behaviour is related to “culture-bound syndrome”, although, the development of pica is mostly due to a deficiency in minerals and vitamins or mental health issues.
+In some regions, this behaviour is related to “culture-bound syndrome”, although, the development of pica is mostly due to a deficiency in minerals and vitamins, or mental health issues.

 Video: Pica in Children – Causes, Symptoms and Treatment

 The eating disorder where children consume non-food items on a frequent or regular basis is called pica.
 A classic example of this disorder is when a child eats sand.
 Non-food items can include dirt, sand, paper, paint, chalk, hair, wood and more.
 Pica eating disorder in children leads to problems in the digestive system and delays in development.
 As this condition continues to persist for a longer duration, it can cause harm to the child and his development.

 How Common Is Pica in Children?

 It is quite common for children to explore the world with their taste buds.
 When babies develop new teeth, they often discover new things to chew upon.
 Every time a baby puts something inedible in his mouth, it is not because he has pica!
 Pica disorder is something that exceeds the normal explorative behaviour during the developmental stages of a baby.
 Pica can be recognised when a child, between 18 to 24 months, begins to have a consistent tendency to crave for non-food items for over a month.
 In some cases, pica is also suggestive of autism.
 It is also commonly observed in children with developmental or intellectual disabilities.